datvi-031/Web-Crawler/README.md

 ## Follow the below steps inorder to get started.<br><br>

 Download the Zip Folder provided.
-And unzip the folder.
+And unzip the folder or Clone the repository
 ```
 unzip path/to/archive.zip -d /path/to/destination
 ```